-Postharvest study
+Postharvest Study

-Weight loss
+Weight Loss

-After 90 days of storage, in the sample treated with 200 $\mu$ M melatonin + 0.1% xanthan, as well as the sample treated with 0.2% xanthan alone, minimal weight loss was observed.
-This decrease in weight loss was found to be statistically significant when compared to the control group (Fig. 2).
+Minimal weight loss was observed in sample treated with 200 μ M melatonin + 0.1% xanthan, as well as the sample treated with 0.2% xanthan alone after 90 days of storage,.
+The decrease in weight loss was found to be statistically significant when compared to the control group (Fig. 2).

-Weight loss in fruits can occur because of water loss caused by changes in surface transfer resistance against water vapor, transpiration, and the rate of fruit respiration, as described by Shahid and Abbasi (2011).
+Weight loss in fruits can occur because of water loss caused by changes in surface transfer resistance against water vapor, transpiration, and the rate of fruit respiration, as described by Shahid and Abbasi, (2011).
 To prevent weight loss, edible coatings are found to be effective in minimizing transpiration.
-Edible coatings create a barrier on the surface of the fruit, partially or completely covering the openings and small pores, thereby reducing the gas exchange and transpiration (Vignesh and Nair, 2019).
+Edible coatings create a barrier on the surface of the fruit, partially or completely covering the openings and small pores, thereby reducing the gas exchange and transpiration (Vignesh & Nair, 2019).
 The ability of some coatings to limit water loss and maintain fruit weight during storage has been well documented (Kittur et al., 2001).
 The use of guar gum coating in tomatoes controlled the fruit weight loss, which is similar to the results obtained in our study (Ruelas-Chacon et al., 2017).
-The epidermal cell and cuticle layers play a role in reducing water loss (Khunk et al., 2020).
 Therefore, the lower weight loss observed in fruits treated with melatonin than in the control group can be attributed to the effect of melatonin in increasing the thickness of the cuticle (Bal, 2019).
 Pre-harvest melatonin treatment during cherry fruit growth in trees has also been shown to reduce fruit weight loss during cold storage (Carrión-Antol, 2022).
 In another study, postharvest application of melatonin delayed weight loss and fruit rot in blueberries (Shang et al., 2021).
 Additionally, treating pear slices with xanthan gum and calcium ascorbate was found to reduce fruit weight loss compared to the control group, a finding that aligns with our results (Guccione et al., 2023).